Key Takeaways

 4. Include Privacy and Data Usage Messages

+By taking privacy seriously, you can distinguish yourself and thereby build trust.
 Customers visiting your website want an assurance that you will take every precaution with their private information, and this can be provided through easy-to-understand data privacy policies and customizable cookie preferences.

 You can quell these concerns by elucidating how you handle private customer data.
-When a message like this appears at the start of a new chat, is always accessible via the header, or persists in your chat menu, customers can see how their data is safeguarded and feel secure while entering personal details.
+When a message like this appears at the start of a new chat, it is always accessible via the header, or persists in your chat menu, customers can see how their data is safeguarded and feel secure while entering personal details.

 5. Use Rich Messages